miguelazue/python-visualization-tutorial/README.md

-conda list                                          ... list all packages available in environment (!= packages shipped with anaconda) conda install numpy                                 ... install an additional package conda install --yes --file requirements.txt         ... install packages listed in a requirements file conda deactivate                                    ... leave conda enviroment conda env remove --name test_env                    ... remove an environment from disk
+conda list                                          ... list all packages available in environment (!= packages shipped with anaconda) conda install numpy                                 ... install an additional package conda install --yes --file requirements.txt         ... install packages listed in a requirements file python -m pip install <package>                     ... install a package not aviailable via conda, also see (†) conda deactivate                                    ... leave conda enviroment conda env remove --name test_env                    ... remove an environment from disk
 ```

+† See this article on [why you should prefer `python -m pip` over `pip`](https://snarky.ca/why-you-should-use-python-m-pip/).

 ### Start
 Checkout this repo and change into the folder: